Well there we go I have brought up the dreaded T word -TV.

 However, we have always been very keen watchers of films (movies for our American friends).

-This work was originally done in 2014 when we first got the boat but has had to be refreshed.
-When we got her, the boat had a 20 inch TV permanently fitted in the saloon, now we like watching TV sometimes but a) how will you see that from the other side of the room and b) who would want the TV on display the whole time anyway!
+now we like watching TV sometimes but a) how will you see that from the other side of the room and b) who would want the TV on display the whole time anyway!
 When we had viewed the Moody 49, Mornin’ Gorgeous, prior to buying ours, we had admired the simple setup that hid the TV safely behind the seating.

 That was now our solution and it would allow us to have a large enough TV that we could both see and watch films on.